How to Use Your Brand Logo in Your Email Campaigns

 Where can you add a logo to your email?

-Now that you know the benefit of a logo in emails let's find out where you can add the logo in emails.
+Now that you know the benefit of a logo in emails let's find out where you can add your company logo in emails.

-Here, Buy Me a Coffee has put their logo in the sender profile photo with their signature yellow brand color.
+Here, Buy Me a Coffee has put its logo in the sender's profile photo with its signature yellow brand color.
 The logo with the brand color immediately lets the people know exactly who the email is from, encouraging them to open and read the email.

 Buy me a coffee email logo